FAForever/wiki-pages/Development/Mapping.md

 - [Maptesting without uploading*A tutorial video on how to test a map without having to upload it to the vault*](https://www.youtube.com/watch?v=EQbP_mXER7M)
 {.links-list}
 ## Other basic tutorials
+While the definition of a good map can vary based on individual taste and playstyle, there exists a consensus on certain aspects that distinguish great maps from the merely good ones.
+Throughout this guide, we have already touched upon some of these standards while discussing various map elements.
+However, additional tutorials are presented here to offer further insights and knowledge.

+Should you find yourself seeking clarification or are looking to discuss different mapping aspects, we encourage you to join the official FAF discord community.
+There, you can interact with other passionate map-makers and enthusiasts, sharing your thoughts, ideas, and questions in the Mapping-general channel.
+This collaborative space serves as an invaluable resource, providing opportunities to learn from experienced map-makers, exchange ideas, and refine your mapping skills.

+Remember that map-making is a dynamic and creative process, and continuous learning and improvement are integral to crafting exceptional maps.
+Embrace the community's collective knowledge, explore new techniques, and experiment with innovative ideas.
+By actively participating in the FAF mapping community, you are helping to keep this old game stay active and interesting for thousands of players worldwide.

 - [What makes a bad map?*Video tutorial explaining guidelines for map design by TheDuelist*](https://www.youtube.com/watch?v=PqHBJkqqf38)
 - [Forum post | Making bad maps better*A lengthy forumpost with images by Biass*](https://forums.faforever.com/viewtopic.php?f=53&t=18647)
 {.links-list}